MickBsd/threejs-car-configurator/readme.md

 At the second time, i will put it in a webflow website.

-## For test this project
+## Test this project
-Run this followed commands:
+For test the project, run this followed commands:

 ``` bash
 # Install dependencies (only the first time)